SCHOOL OF BREATHING SCIENCES

 CURRICULUM OVERVIEW (125 hours)

 The 125-hour curriculum includes three 15-hour workshop courses (45 hours), one 30-hour Case Review Seminar, and one 50-hour Service Practicum (working with clients in your own setting).
 Participants completing the Certificate earn six academic units and 75 CE hours (continuing education) upon completing the Certificate.
+All units taken may be also applied toward earning the MS degree in Applied Breathing Sciences.
 The Certificate includes the following Graduate School offerings:

 - 301 Respiratory Psychophysiology (1 academic unit, 15 hours CE), two 1-day sessions